Your Source for Workers’ Comp Reform Advocacy Groups in Tallahassee, FL

 Workers' Compensation Reform

-The entire business community was united in support of the passage of HB 903, which restores critical workers' compensation reforms passed in 2003, which were undone by the Florida Supreme Court ruling, Murray v.
+The entire business community was united with workers’ comp reform advocacy groups in Tallahassee, FL, in support of the passage of HB 903, which restores critical workers' compensation reforms passed in 2003, which were undone by the Florida Supreme Court ruling, Murray v.
 Mariners Health.

-HB 903 clarifies the limit on excessive attorneys' fees and ensures the well being of millions of hardworking Floridians, businesses, and the state's overall economy.
+HB 903 clarifies the limit on excessive attorneys' fees and ensures the wellbeing of millions of hardworking Floridians, businesses, and the state's overall economy.
+This was a big win for workers’ compensation laws advocacy groups.

 In 2008, FJRI identified several legislative priorities that built on past civil justice reforms, like the abolishment of joint and several liability, reforming the state's bad faith laws, providing sovereign immunity to emergency medical providers and ensuring the expert testimony presented in Florida courts is reliable and relevant.

-FJRI also successfully blocked several attempts by trial attorneys during the legislative session to enact sweeping reforms to Florida's arbitration system.
+Our lobbying organization also successfully blocked several attempts by trial attorneys during the legislative session to enact sweeping legal reform to Florida's arbitration system.
 Their proposals would have detrimentally altered Florida's arbitration system and the ability for businesses and consumers to settle claims without going to court.

-During the 2006 legislative session, FJRI helped passed some of the most significant civil justice reforms in the state's history.
+During the 2006 legislative session, FJRI helped pass some of the most significant civil justice reforms in the state's history.

 Repeal of Joint and Several Liability